bigsea-ufcg/bigsea-manager/README.md

 Disk: there is no disk requirements.
 ```

-In the virtual machine that you want to install the manager follow the steps below:
+In the virtual machine that you want to install the broker follow the steps below:

 ## Install
 1. Install git